Carl Zeiss MAKRO PLANAR T* 50mm F2

 Review

-I bought this lens when I bought a second-hand Kodak single-lens reflex digital camera DCS Pro SLR/n, choosing it from among the F-mount lenses.
-I remember that I chose this because at the time I hadn’t bought a macro lens in a long time and the lens price was cheap.
-Personally, I like the design of the Cosina Zeiss from this era, and it looks beautiful when attached to the DCS Pro SLR/n.
+I chose this lens from among the F-mount lenses when I bought a used Kodak SLR digital camera DCS Pro SLR/n.
+I remember that I chose this lens because it had been a long time since I had bought a macro lens at the time, and the lens price was cheap.
+Personally, I like the Cosina Zeiss designs from this era, and it looks beautiful when attached to the DCS Pro SLR/n.

-The helicoid is a little heavy, but with a macro lens, having this much resistance is easier to use, and I didn’t have any trouble focusing.
-This may be due to the sensor of the camera you are using and the way you create the image, but since it is a bright F2 for macro, the depiction is not very sharp when the aperture is wide open, but it depicts the cat’s fur softly, and emphasizes the resolution in the distance.
-It feels like a painterly depiction rather than an elaborate drawing.
-Of course, it becomes crisper when you stop down, so you should use the lens accordingly.
-It’s a versatile lens that can be used for both long-distance photography and close-up photography, and I liked it as a standard lens because it didn’t have any annoying front or back blur.
+The helicoid is a little heavy, but this level of resistance makes it easier to use a macro lens, and I never had trouble focusing.
+This may be influenced by the sensor of the camera used and the image creation, but since the F2 is bright for a macro lens, the depiction is not very sharp at full aperture, and the cat’s fur is depicted softly, and the distant scenery is depicted in a painterly way rather than with an emphasis on resolution.
+Of course, it becomes crisper when stopped down, so it’s a lens that can be used appropriately.
+It’s a versatile lens that can be used for both long-distance and close-up photography, and the foreground and background bokeh are not noisy, so I liked it as a standard lens.

-Unfortunately, I ended up selling the camera and lens all at once when I was sorting out the mounts.
+Unfortunately, I sold the camera and lens together when I was sorting out the mount.

-The lenses of the Macro Planar have been updated from the first generation introduced to the third generation.
+The Macro Planar lens has been updated from the first generation introduced to the third generation.

 Lens construction diagram taken from Carl Zeiss Historical Products